Akuli/python-tutorial/using-functions.md

     and then does `stuff = the_return_value` and the return value ends up in x.
 - Python comes with `print` and `input`.
 They are built-in functions.
+- Avoid variable names that conflict with built-in functions.

 ***